RedAicm/derfelix-dev/artificial-life/conway/README.md

 - [ ] Implement Rule Evaluation as Kernels in WebGL for better performance ^^'

 #### Contributions
-If you want to contribute to this simulation, feel free to do so - i'll happly merge a good pull request :)
+If you want to contribute to this simulation, feel free to do so - I'll happily merge a good pull request :)

 #### Testing
 As this project does not have any dependencies (except for p5.js which is loaded by the browser via CDN), you can simply open the `index.html` in your browser and everything should be ready for testing already.
-If you want to be fancier, you can also use your http server of choice.
+If you want to be fancier, you can also use your HTTP server of choice.
 I use `npx http-server` to run the http-server package from npm without installing it.